ZTimmy/rsschool-cv/cv.md

 #rsschool-cv
 1. Zainutdinov Timur
+2. Contact info:
++79276896112
-2. E-mail: tim.zainutdinov97@gmail.com
+tim.zainutdinov97@gmail.com
-3. Summary: I want to be one the best front-end programmers and to work in the famous company.
-4. Skills: python, javascript
+Samara Russia
+4. I like programming.
+I want to try both front-end and back-end.
+For now my goal is to learn how to create web-pages.
-5. Code:
+5. Skills:
-6. Work experience: engineer-programmer "Joint-stock company rocket space center "Progress" 2020 - until now
+HTML
+CSS
+Python.
+7. Work experience:
+2020-PRESENT
+JOINT STOCK COMPANY ROCKET AND SPACE CENTER "PROGRESS" Software engineer
+Technical support of CAE Ansys and MSC.Software
+7. Education:
+2016-2020
-7. Education: Bachelor of science in Automation of technological processes and production, courses of English in Samara University (2 years)
+Bachelor of Science in Automation of technological processes and production Samara University
+2018-2020
+English translator assistant
+Samara University
 8. English: A2